-Volvo has never really cracked the full-sized executive sector but this S90 model looks a more promising contender.
-Based on the platform architecture of the brand's second generation XC90 SUV, it aims to tempt company customers with what Volvo describes as 'elegant and functional' appeal.
+Volvo has never really cracked the full-sized executive sector and this S90 model hasn't done so either, but it has its charms, especially in the Recharge T8 PHEV hybrid form that customers now have to have.
+Based on the platform architecture of the brand's second generation XC90 SUV, the electrified Swedish saloon aims to tempt company customers with what Volvo describes as 'elegant and functional' appeal.

 If you're thinking of buying a full-sized executive car, then you're probably thinking of a BMW 5 Series, an Audi A6 or a Mercedes E-Class.
 Other brands have tried and failed to upset German dominance in this segment, Volvo being one of them.
 The Swedish maker's old S80 never managed to make much of an impact here - but then that was a car from a different era of Volvo ownership.
 These days, the Gothenburg marque has huge Chinese investment to drive it forward and the result is a much stronger range of product - cars in fact like this one.
-Volvo itself reckons that this S90 (and its V90 estate counterpart) represent even more of a step forward than the second generation XC90 SUV did - and that car was a seismic step forward for the company.
-The prospects then, are promising.
+Volvo itself reckons that this improved S90 (and its V90 estate counterpart) represent even more of a step forward than the second generation XC90 SUV did - and sure enough, this car showcases the Gothenburg brand's latest Plug-in hybrid tech.

-This is certainly a more credible full-sized executive saloon than anything Volvo has brought us to date.
+Visual updates to more recent versions of this car are minor - new fog lights, a fresh spoiler design and a new lower front bumper.
+Otherwise, the look of this car is as before.
+This remains the most credible full-sized executive saloon Volvo has brought us to date.
 The S90 has a proud yet non-aggressive face, characterised by a concave grille - apparently a homage to the Volvo P1800 - that's home to the brand's distinctive 'Iron Mark' logo.
 The T-shaped 'Thor's Hammer' lights are recognisable from the XC90 and deliver a powerful sense of direction that makes this car unmistakable on the road.
 Step inside an S90 and if you've previously tried the brand's second generation XC90 model, it'll all be pretty familiar, though a difference lies with smart air blades that stand vertically on each side of the Sensus user interface.
 This massive tablet-like touch screen control plays a key role in creating an interior that is modern, spacious and uncluttered.
-Volvo's clearly put a lot of budget into driving up materials quality and this XC90 gets soft leather and wood with handcrafted details, including diamond-cut controls for the start/stop button and volume control.
-The boot's huge but if that's not enough, then the brand is also offered a spacious V90 estate version of this design.
+Changes made to this updated model are minor.
+You can now specify seats with an exclusive tailored wool blend, there's an improved version of the premium Bowers & Wilkins surround sound system and there are now double USB-C charging points in the rear.
+The 461-litre boot is big for an executive saloon PHEV but if that's not enough, then the brand also offers a spacious V90 estate version of this design.

-Prices start at around £32,500 for the entry-level D4 diesel manual model.
-Figures elsewhere in the range swell up towards the £45,000 mark, as you'd expect from a car in this class aiming to go up alongside full-sized executive segment rivals like BMW's 5 Series, Audi's A6, Mercedes' E-Class, Jaguar's XF and the Lexus GS.
-Top models can be ordered with features like 21-inch alloy wheels and powered, heated and ventilated seats trimmed in Nappa leather.
+You're looking at around £56,000 for one of these and there are two very similarly priced trim levels - sporty 'R-Design' and the more luxury-orientated 'Inscription'.
+This model is directly aimed at full-sized executive segment PHEV rivals like BMW's 530e and 545e, Audi's A6 50 TFSIe and the Mercedes E300e.
+Standard S90 equipment includes 19-inch alloy wheels and leather upholstery.
 Inside, the tablet-like touch screen in the centre console drives the minor controls and a whole host of Internet-based products and services.
-Audio services in the plushest variants come courtesy of a monster Bowers & Wilkins stereo.
+Audio services in the plushest 'Inscription' variant comes courtesy of a monster Bowers & Wilkins stereo.
 The electronically controlled air suspension has choice of five modes, including one where the driver is free to tailor the settings to his or her personal taste.
 S90 safety gear includes a run off-road protection package which tightens seatbelts and activates energy-absorbing technology in the seats when the car detects challenging terrain ahead.
-Another system is the auto-braking feature, which cuts in if a driver pulls out in front of on coming traffic.
-Plus the S90 also introduces a world-first - large animal detection - a system capable of detecting large animals such as elk, horses or moose, night or day.
-All these safety systems aim to bring Volvo closer to its vision of nobody being seriously injured or killed in any of its vehicles by 2020.
+Another system is the auto-braking feature, which cuts in if a driver pulls out in front of oncoming traffic.
+Plus the S90 also features a large animal detection set-up capable of detecting large animals such as elk, horses or moose, night or day.

 We have video road tests of approximately 100 models.
 Use the dropdowns to choose the road test.